joedougherty/distractinator/README.md

 ### Use a systemd unit file

-Any systemd unit file placed in `~/.config/systemd/user/` can be managed by with normal user privileges.
+Any systemd unit file placed in `~/.config/systemd/user/` can be managed with normal user privileges.
 For example:

 ```
 $ cat ~/.config/systemd/user/distractd.service